Skip to footer content

 PYTHON

-The HTML text that represents the report's structure and data is first defined by this code.
-After that, a ChromePdfRenderer object is created, serving as the conversion engine between HTML and PDF.
-Using the HTML string as input, the RenderHtmlAsPdf function creates an instance of a PdfDocument.
-Ultimately, the created PDF document is saved with a specified filename using the SaveAs function.
+This code begins by defining the HTML string that outlines the report's structure and data.
+Next, a ChromePdfRenderer instance is created, serving as the conversion engine from HTML to PDF.
+The RenderHtmlAsPdf function then creates a PDF document from the HTML string.
+Finally, the created PDF is saved with a specified filename using the saveAs function.

 Below is the output report generated from the above code.